-STaR Intellectual Community brings together early- and mid-career scholars at WU, mostly, postdoctoral research fellows and doctoral students.
+The STaR intellectual community brings together early and mid-career scholars at WU.
+Most are postdoctoral research fellows and doctoral students.
 Membership is voluntary and nonbinding.
-Our aim is to connect, provide space for networking and idea sharing across disciplinary boundaries, and overall, through research and knowledge dissemination, help each other grow.
+Our aim is to provide space for networking and idea sharing across disciplinary boundaries and overall, through research and knowledge dissemination, help each other grow.

 *This website serves only as a disseminator.
-Unless stated otherwise in the individual descriptions, STaR is not a co-organizer of the below listed initiatives.
+Unless stated otherwise in the individual descriptions, STaR is not a co-organizer of the initiatives listed below.

 UmBruch - visions for post-corona society